 Senthil graduated from Indian Institute of Technology, Bombay and received his PhD from Carnegie Mellon University.

-I study the role of Information and Decision Making in Operations.
+I study the role of Information in Service Operations and Pricing.

-Revenue Management, Customer Response oriented Dynamic Pricing, Pricing Models, Operations Strategy, Supply Chain Management, Queueing Games.
+Revenue Management, Dynamic Pricing Applications, Service Operations, Operations Strategy, Supply Chain Management, Queueing Games.

 Hummy Song and Senthil Veeraraghavan, “Quality of Care: An Operations Perspective of Health Care Quality”.
-In Handbook of Healthcare Analytics: Theoretical Minimum for Conducting 21st Century Research on Healthcare Operations, edited by, (2018)
+In Handbook of Healthcare Analytics: Theoretical Minimum for Conducting 21st Century Research on Healthcare Operations, edited by Tinglong Dai and Sridhar Tayur (Eds.), (Hoboken, NJ: John Wiley & Sons, 2018)

 Abstract: We develop a model of crowdfunding dynamics that maximizes revenue for a given fundraising campaign by optimizing both the pledge level sought from donors or backers and the duration of the campaign.
 Our model aligns with the patterns of backer/donor arrival and pledging observed on crowdfunding platforms, such as Kickstarter.
 Using our model, we calibrate the revenue lost from using pre-specified pledge levels or campaign durations.
 We show that under the optimal design, the pledge level sought decreases as the goal of a campaign increases, with a more pronounced effect for both very low and very high campaign goals.
 We further demonstrate how uncertainty in pledge accumulation improves campaign revenue and aids campaign success.
 In particular, we show that campaigns with high goals benefit from highly uncertain environments more than campaigns with low goals.